httpie/cli/docs/README.md

 }
 ```

-If you want the send the literal backslash character (`\`), escape it with another backslash:
+If you want to send the literal backslash character (`\`), escape it with another backslash:

 ```bash
 $ http --offline --print=B pie.dev/post \